What Minor Cannabinoids are the Most Popular? (Hint: CBC, CBN, CBG, and THCV)

 What Is CBN?

 Cannabinol, or CBN, is a chemical that results from the degradation of tetrahydrocannabinol (THC) and is mainly found in cannabis that has been harvested and stored for a while.
 Exposure to air and light causes the tetrahydrocannabinolic acid in cannabis to convert to a different type of acid, cannabinolic acid.
 Over time, cannabinolic acid will shed carbon dioxide and convert to CBN.
 Like THC, CBN can have a psychoactive effect, but it is very mild.
+Though there is as yet little research on this cannabinoid, some studies suggest that it may be useful.

 What Is CBG?